 By clicking the Essay Outliner button, members can get help creating essay outlines for three common academic discourse models: the opinion essay, the prioritized list essay, and the argument essay.
 These three tools, make the process of planning and writing persuasive essays easier and faster.

 Members can see texts and feedback from past grammar checks.
-Clicking the My Feedback and Links button is a great way to review your errors.
+Clicking the My Feedback and PDFs button is a great way to review your errors.
 You can also see a prioritized summary of the links that were generated with the feedback your receive.
 In this way, the Virtual Writing Tutor generates a personalized and prioritized language learning curriculum for each member.
+Members can send feedback to someonone else in the form of a PDF.
+If you lose the link, you can recover the lnk to a lost PDF from the PDF tab.

 Members can play a game on the My Profile page that provides practice finding and correcting common second language errors.
 There are 1000 sentences in the database to practice with.
 To see a short video explaining how to use the Random Error Correction Game, click on the Help! button on the top menu.